the-braveknight/Melatonin/README.md

 ### Melatonin

 Melatonin (formerly SwiftyNetworking) library is a networking library written in Swift that provides a protocol-oriented approach to load network requests.
 It provides a protocol `Endpoint` to ensure that networking requests are parsed in a generic and type-safe way.
+Earlier changes can be tracked in SwiftyNetworking library which is no longer updated.

 #### Endpoint Protocol
 Conformance to `Endpoint` protocol is easy and straighforward.
 This is how the protocol body looks like: